rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

     - `table.columns` : Columns count of each row.
     - `table.mask` : A rectangle mask of cells
         - `table.mask.padding` : Extra left/right/top/bottom padding spacing of this rectangle mask.
 Default value is `0`.
+        - `table.mask.updateMode` : When to update cells mask
+            - `0`, or `update` : Apply mask to cell container only when `table.updateTable()` is invoked.
+Default behavior.
+            - `1`, or `everyTick` : Apply mask to cell container every tick.
+Use this mode if game objects of cell are moved after `table.updateTable()` and still been masked.
+        - `table.mask.layer` :
+            - `undefined`, `false`, `null` : Disable this feature, default behavior
+            - [Layer game object](layer.md) : Draw children game object of panel on this layer game object, then apply mask on this layer game object.
         - `false` : No mask.
     - `table.reuseCellContainer` :
         - `true` : Reuse cell container when creating new cell container.